Tuesday, March 17, 2026

 The architecture creates overlapping coverage.
 No single listening channel carries the full load.
 Together, they produce a continuous, high-resolution picture of employee experience.

 Each template below includes the exact questions, recommended frequency, and target audience.
-These are designed for AI-powered platforms like FormAI that can analyze open-text responses, detect sentiment shifts, and surface themes automatically.
+These are designed for AI-powered platforms; the open-text analysis, sentiment-shift detection, and automatic theme surfacing referenced in this section are on FormAI's post-beta roadmap.

 Purpose: Catch onboarding friction before new hires disengage or quietly start job searching.